 GardenSite regularly receives requests from television companies to supply props for all types of productions.
-Nathan James Dodd reveals that many of your most popular and well loved programmes have featured our products.
+We reveal our favourite and most well-loved programmes which have featured, or have been donated one of our products.

-In 2014, we sent the Zombie of Montclaire to Paul O'Grady for his ITV talk show, an unusual guest for a programme more accustomed to welcoming stars of stage and screen.
+Also on ITV in 2014, we sent the zombie of Montclaire to Paul O'Grady for his talk show, an unusual guest for a programme more accustomed to welcoming stars of stage and screen.
 But it was Chelsea Flower Show Week and there is nothing so scary as this zombie when he climbs out of your flowerbed.

-The same year, Big Brother On Channel 5 decided on a renaissance backdrop and asked for our assistance.
-We recommended some grand statues such as a Design Toscano Staverden Peacock.
+The same year of 2016, Big Brother on Channel 5 decided on a renaissance backdrop and asked for our assistance.
+We recommended some grand statues such as a Design Toscano Staverden peacock.
 They also had a pair of Home and Garden Lions that were sprayed gold and placed either side of the Big Brother House gates.

 Citizen Khan on the BBC, the self-appointed community leader of the capital of British Pakistan, also required lions, this time stone rather than resin from our huge range of animal garden ornaments, to decorate his Sparkhill terrace house in 2012.